mathjax/MathJax-docs/typeset.rst

     var math = MathJax.Hub.getAllJax("MathDiv")[0];
     MathJax.Hub.Queue(["Text",math,"x+1"]);

-This looks up the list of math elements in the `MathDiv` element (there is only one) and takes the first one (element 0) and stores it in ``math``.
-This is an `element jax` object (see the :ref:`Element Jax <api-element-jax>` specification for details), which has a :meth:`Text()` method that can be used to set the input text of the math element, and retypeset it.
+This looks up the list of math elements in `MathDiv` element (there is only one) and takes the first one (element 0) and stores it in ``math``.
+This is an `element jax` object (see the :ref:`Element Jax
+<api-element-jax>` specification for details), which has a
+:meth:`Text()` method that can be used to set the input text of the math element, and retypeset it.

-Again, since the typesetting should be synchronized with other actions of MathJax, the call should be pushed onto the MathJax processing queue using :meth:`MathJax.Hub.Queue()`, as shown above, rather than called directly.
+Again, since the typesetting should be synchronized with other actions of MathJax, the call should be pushed onto the ``MathJax.Hub.queue``, as shown above, rather than called directly.
 The example above performs the equivalent of ``math.Text("x+1")`` as soon as MathJax is able to do so.
-Any additional actions that rely on the expression ``x+1`` actually showing on screen should also be pushed onto the queue so that they will not occur before the math is typeset.
+Any additional actions the rely on the equation ``x+1`` actually showing on screen should also be pushed onto the queue so that they will not occur before the math is typeset.

 The actions you can perform on an element jax include: